erghjunk/esri-WAP-widget-logisticsFrontEnd/README.md

 disply a busy signal to the user while waiting for response display approriate message to the user on response and update the map with an X/Y location

-the associated geoprocessing tool source code is available here: (tbd)
+the associated geoprocessing tool source code is available here: https://github.com/erghjunk/esri-ArcPy-logisticsBackEnd

 and the live geoprocessing service itself is here: https://appservices.wvgis.wvu.edu/arcgis/rest/services/CRC/CRCTool/GPServer/turnrow%20logistics%20sharing%20tool/